Hikagejuunin/Loki/README.txt

 To install:

 1) Have Mudlet installed.
-You can get Mudlet here (https://www.mudlet.org/).
+You can download Mudlet here: https://www.mudlet.org

-2) Install the latest Loki package through Mudlets package manger
+2) Install the latest Loki package through Mudlets package manager.

 3) Edit the script "Lokisettings" with your own variables in the "--SYSTEM VARS" section.
    The system's functioning depends on you providing your updated variables (equipment, snaketype ...etc)